-Money is not a product, and shouldn’t be treated like one.
+Money is not a product, and shouldn’t be treated as one.
 The culture of making more money through lending it to people who have no other choice to cover their ‘needs’, is an oppressive culture.
 Life necessities and needs, like medical care and housing, are human needs that must not be used for profit by lenders and others.
-Lending money for people to cover life necessities is a form of help, its unethical to make a profit off people in ‘need’.
+Lending money for people to cover life necessities is a form of help, its unethical to make a profit off of people in ‘need’.

 Home loans “mortgages” are no exception from what loans must be.

-Rent rates must not exceed 20% of a minimum-wage monthly income for an individual, and houses prices should not exceed what is paid for as rent in 15 years.
+Rent rates should not exceed 20% of a minimum-wage monthly income for an individual, and houses prices should not exceed what is paid for as rent in 15 years.
 Housing stability and security are essential for a stable society.

 The free market concept is the best solution and control.
 However, in many situations, the free market is under the grip of the super-wealthy class.
 Local communities may demand specific regulations to protect them from monopolies if needed.
 Such restrictions can be only adopted by the overwhelming majority of the local community.
 But even in such case, imposing restrictions that prevent people from practicing their right to commerce should not be a regular and widely spread tool.